 Can a store teach communities about sustainability?

-Selfridges, one of the UK’s most well-known department stores, have launched a new campaign “Material World” to educate their customers, and the local communities in which they operate about the materials they wear and the effects they can have on the environment.
+Selfridges, one of the UK’s most well-known department stores, has launched a new campaign “Material World” to educate their customers, and the local communities in which they operate about the materials they wear and the effects they can have on the environment.

 The Cost of Fashion